UO-CS210/enrollment/docs/HOWTO.md

 The primary objective of this project is to introduce a fundamental loop idiom, the _accumulator pattern_, together with some ways of representing tabular data.
-We will consider both _lists_ and _dictionaries_ as representations of tabular data, and at combining data in one collection with data in another table.
+We will consider both _lists_ and _dictionaries_ as representations of tabular data.
+We will use dictionaries (type `dict`)  in a version of the accumulator pattern, to keep counts of elements in a list.
+We will also use a dictionary to expand abbreviated codes from a list.

 We will take data in the form of text files in the _comma separated values_ (CSV) format, which can be exported from many popular